ilrg/ilrg.github.io/Pages/Server/Troubleshooting_Server.md

 ```
 systemctl enable –-now ssh.service
 ```
-- Enable any other services required
+- Enable any other services required.
 - Now you can stop the rescue instance.
 And then detach and reattach the volume to the original instance.
 And then restart the original instance (following a similar process to the previous steps).

 **[Previous](PGAdmin.html)** <> **[Next](/Pages/ODK/Open_Data_Kit.html)**